shuanat/fastembed-native/docs/ALGORITHM_SPECIFICATION.md

 **Mathematical Proof**:

 1. Hash functions are deterministic
-2. Sin function is deterministic
+2. Square root function is deterministic
 3. All operations are deterministic (no randomness)
 4. No external state (no global variables)